Valtteri Bottas confirmed at Alfa Romeo for 2022 F1 season, with George Russell set for Mercedes

 Valtteri Bottas has signed for Alfa Romeo for the 2022 Formula 1 season, clearing the way for George Russell to be confirmed at Mercedes.

-Bottas, 32, will effectively be replacing Kimi Raikkonen, who retires at the end of the season, at Alfa Romeo after five seasons as Lewis Hamilton's team-mate.
+Bottas, 32, will effectively be replacing Finnish countryman Kimi Raikkonen, who retires at the end of the season, at Alfa Romeo after five seasons as Lewis Hamilton's team-mate.

 Alfa Romeo say he has signed a multi-year deal.

-Mercedes chiefs had spent F1's August break deciding whether to resign Bottas for another year or promote Russell, their 23-year-old junior driver who has impressed in three seasons at Williams and starred in a one-off appearance for them in place of Hamilton when the world champion was sidelined by Covid-19 at the end of last season.
+Mercedes chiefs had spent F1's August break deciding whether to re-sign Bottas for another year or promote Russell, their 23-year-old junior driver who has impressed at Williams and starred in a one-off appearance for them in place of Hamilton when the world champion was sidelined by Covid-19 last December.

+"This hasn't been an easy process or a straightforward decision for us," said Mercedes boss Toto Wolff.
+"Valtteri has done a fantastic job over the past five seasons and he has made an essential contribution to our success and to our growth."

-Russell revealed at last week's Dutch GP he had been told ahead of the season resumption at Spa where he would be driving, with that understood to be F1's world champions.
+Russell revealed at last week's Dutch GP he had been told ahead already been told where he would be driving next year, with that understood to be at F1's seven-time world champions.

-An announcement confirming Russell's move is expected to follow later this week.
+An announcement confirming Russell's move is expected to follow later this week, rather than on Monday too.

 Formula 1 in 2022: Confirmed grid so far